anastasia-tea/etch-a-sketch/README.md

 # etch-a-sketch

 This is Odin Project's Etch-a-Sketch project.
+This was really fun and probably my favorite project so far!

 References:
 -https://stackoverflow.com/questions/20308270/create-multiple-divs-with-the-same-class-javascript